 - At 15 degrees = 12.3kg

 - At 60 degrees = 27.3kg

 Basically, poor posture = negative emotions.
 The longer you sit, the more likely you are to experience depressive symptoms.
 If you sit for longer than 7 hours a day you are 47% more likely to have depressive symptoms.
 A study done on stress and posture found that those who sat upright had a higher self-esteem with better moods while those who sat in a slumped position generally had more negative emotions.
 Another study found that those who adopted power postures had an increase in testosterone and a decrease in stress hormones by 25%!

 Here at BOSIC we know how crucial mental health is which is why we offer a complimentary postural screen.
-Give us a call to find out more today!
+Give us a call or book in to see us below to find out more today!